 Alcohol doesn’t only disrupt the proper operation of the reward system it also has a detrimental effect on many other parts of the body; the gastric system, liver, kidney and brain are all adversely affected by prolonged and regular contact with alcohol.

 The alcohol trail begins in the stomach and intestines where it is absorbed into the bloodstream and carried to the liver.
-The liver’s principal function is to clean the blood that comes from the stomach and also the depleted blood after that’s been through the organs and muscles.
+The liver’s principal function is to clean the blood that comes from the stomach and also clean the depleted blood after that’s been through the organs and muscles.
 It is also responsible for some other important functions including making the glucose that our body uses for energy, and breaking down unwanted chemicals that were absorbed into the blood in the stomach during digestion.
 The liver recognises alcohol as an unwanted toxin and it attempts to remove it, but it can’t be removed by filtering, it has to be broken down chemically.
 Enzymes are biological molecules which change chemicals from one form to another and they have many roles in the body including digestion and waste removal.
 There are many different types, each performing a specific chemical change, and it takes three different enzymes to completely break down alcohol.
 One enzyme changes alcohol into acetaldehyde, another changes acetaldehyde into acetic acid and a third changes acetic acid into carbon dioxide and water.
 But the body isn’t evolved to deal with large amounts of alcohol.
-It isn’t something that occurs in large volumes in nature and we only have a limited quantity of the enzymes that remove it.
+Alcohol isn’t something that occurs in large volumes in nature and we only have a limited quantity of the enzymes that remove it.
 So when we drink we ingest alcohol far more quickly than these enzymes can break it down and only a little of the alcohol is converted to acetaldehyde on its first pass through the liver.
 The remaining alcohol and acetaldehyde are carried in the blood until it passes through the liver again.
 Alcohol and acetaldehyde are only slowly removed, so if we keep drinking then the amount of both alcohol and acetaldehyde in our bloodstream rises.
 But acetaldehyde is toxic, and it is the build-up of acetaldehyde in our blood that makes us feel sick and gives us a headache.

 The increased quantity of the enzymes that break down alcohol allows the liver to process it away more quickly and this is beneficial to the body, but this causes two changes to our drinking behaviour.
 Faster removal of alcohol means we are able to drink more before becoming ill, but because alcohol is being removed from our blood more quickly we need to drink faster and we need to drink more in order to feel the same effect as before, and this is precisely what we do; we drink faster than we first did at first and we drink more.